-- As we just saw, Jesus cured the sick the crowds had brought him and then fed them through the miracle of the loaves and fish.
+- In the Gospel passage we just heard, Jesus cured the sick the crowds had brought him and then fed them all through the miracle of the loaves and fish.

 - Jesus’ preaching is accompanied by “mighty works and wonders and signs” which “manifest that the kingdom is present in him and attest that he was the promised Messiah” (CCC 547).
 They “strengthen faith . . . [and] bear witness that he is the Son of God” (CCC 548).

-- Some people have thought to ask, why did not Christ perform a universal miracle and heal and feed and give eternal life to everyone then living and who would ever live?
-Some people assert that if he was all wise, all good, and all powerful he would have to do just that.
+- Some people have thought to ask, why did not Christ perform a universal miracle and heal and feed and give eternal life to everyone then living and everyone who would ever live?
+Some people assert that if Christ was all-wise, all-good, and all-powerful he would have to do just that.